johnfraserss/ICS3U/Assignments/04 - Binary Octal Hex/README.md

 Due Date(s)
 ------------------
-It will be assumed that you have completed this worksheet as of September 18th.
-There will be a quiz on the material on September 19th.
+It will be assumed that you have completed this worksheet as of February 12th.
+There will be a quiz on the material on February 13th.